-Meanwhile, we will work tirelessly to ensure that Canada meet its commitment to allocate 0.7% of GDP to ODA and meet the Millennium Development Goals (MDG).
+Greens will work tirelessly to ensure that Canada meet its commitment to allocate 0.7% of GDP to ODA and meet the Sustainable Development Goals (SDG).
 By offering far less than one one-hundredth of our GDP, we can help our world meet the most basic of goals: to make poverty history, reduce disease, foster democracy, and support ecologically sustainable economies.